S4lt5/casual-markdown-cv/resume.md

 ## Executive Summary

-* Security engineer and vulnerability researcher with 15+ years of experience spanning Amazon, CISA, and the Department of Defense.
+* Security engineer and vulnerability researcher with 15+ years of experience spanning Startups, Big Tech, CISA, and the Department of Defense.
 * Developed offensive security tooling and led adversary emulation and penetration testing operations across large-scale enterprise and federal environments.
 * Specialized in exploit development, vulnerability discovery, and obtaining initial access for red team operations.
 * Proven track record across enterprise, federal, and cloud environments.